 The caregiver develops a well-rounded program for children by combining indoor and outdoor activities.
-Family Day contracts with caregivers who provide child care for children from infancy to 12 years of age, with a maximum of five child care children (no more than two children under two years of age).
+Family Day contracts with caregivers who provide child care for children from infancy to 12 years of age, with a maximum of six child care children (no more than three children under two years of age).

 Family Day is a licensed child care agency under the Child Care and Early Years Act 2014 (CCEYA).
 Our Home Child Care program operates in the following areas:

 - York Region: Markham (south of Major Mackenzie), Thornhill (east of Bathurst), Richmond Hill (east of Bathurst, south of Major Mackenzie)

 - Toronto: Scarborough, North York (east of Leslie), East York (north of Danforth)